AlgoMaster Logo

 Intuition

-But which pointer should we move?
-Think about it this way.
+That determines which pointer to move.
 The area is limited by the shorter of the two lines.
-If we move the taller line's pointer inward, the width shrinks and the height can't increase (it's still capped by the shorter line that didn't move).
-So the area can only decrease or stay the same.
-There's zero upside.
+Moving the taller line's pointer shrinks the width while the height stays capped by the shorter line that did not move, so the area can only decrease or stay the same.
+Moving the shorter line's pointer also costs width, but it can replace the limiting line with a taller one, and that is the only change that can raise the area.

-This greedy choice, always moving the pointer at the shorter line, guarantees we never skip a pair that could be the answer.
+Always moving the pointer at the shorter line is the greedy choice, and it never skips a pair that could be the answer.

 Algorithm